jsh9091/magyar-clock/README.md

 # magyar-clock
- Magyar Clock is a Fitbit watchface to help with practicing learning Hungarian numbers.
+Magyar Clock is a Fitbit watch-face designed to help with the learning of Hungarian numbers.